PIVX (PIVX) Price Up 31.7% This Week

 - Apollon (XAP) traded 1.7% higher against the dollar and now trades at $0.0000 or 0.00000000 BTC.

-PIVX (PIVX) is a PoW/PoS coin that uses the Quark hashing algorithm.
-Its genesis date was November 25th, 2015.
-PIVX’s total supply is 70,243,992 coins.
+PIVX is a PoW/PoS coin that uses the Quark hashing algorithm.
+It launched on November 25th, 2015.
+PIVX’s total supply is 70,265,390 coins.
+The official message board for PIVX is forum.pivx.org.
+PIVX’s official Twitter account is @_pivx and its Facebook page is accessible here.
 The Reddit community for PIVX is /r/pivx and the currency’s Github account can be viewed here.
 The official website for PIVX is www.pivx.org.
-The official message board for PIVX is forum.pivx.org.
-PIVX’s official Twitter account is @_pivx and its Facebook page is accessible here.

 It is usually not currently possible to buy alternative cryptocurrencies such as PIVX directly using U.S. dollars.
-Investors seeking to acquire PIVX should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy PIVX using one of the aforementioned exchanges.
+Investors seeking to acquire PIVX should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy PIVX using one of the exchanges listed above.

 Receive News & Updates for PIVX Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PIVX and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.